 Adulthood can be challenging, with many people taking on far more responsibilities, especially when you have family dependents or are in college.
 Dreams about past experiences from your childhood could point to a wish to return to such a time.
 Why?
 Because perhaps you desire to relive those simpler times where you had little to no responsibilities.

 It could also point to the fact that you yearn to add more excitement to your life.
 Being a child implies having fun, letting yourself go, and experiencing total freedom.
 Now, as an adult, you might crave that youthful freedom back in your life.
+It’s like recapturing or connecting with your inner child.
 Therefore, the interpretation of dreams about childhood might be a matter of wanting to be liberated from the obligations of life.
 Consider what your subconscious whispers to you, and set aside time to de-stress yourself, especially after a work overload.

 Dream Interpretation: Childhood Friend, Recollecting Past Events, and Past Relationships

 Having a childhood dream can also suggest you are trying to remember past events, buried deep in your subconscious.
 Often, an event, smell, or situation could trigger this recollection and then manifests itself in your sleep.
 It could be traumatic or unsettling experiences from your childhood resurfacing, despite you believing that you had previously forgotten or gotten over them.
 If this is the case, it might be a good idea to revisit these issues in your waking (conscious) life and do a little self-therapy to heal those old wounds.

 Dreaming about people from your past, such as your college buddies or family members no longer in your life today is a common occurrence, even after years of zero communication.
 What does this mean?
 Such a dream indicates that you may have unresolved issues with people, especially relatives, places, or elements associated with the memory.
 Consider facing and resolving them, as this may help you move on, help with maintaining mental health, and aid with shifting your focus to the future.